DavidStinson/minecat/attributions.md

 ### While the below disclaimers are technically required by their license-holders I would like to also sincerely thank all the creators whose work makes this site look great.
 Thank you!

 Minecat uses the Roboto LCD Mono Bold font created by Samuel Reynolds available from [dafont](https://www.dafont.com/lcd-lcd-mono.font).
-The font is licensed by Google under a Standard Font License avaliable [here](https://minecat.davidstinson.dev/assets/misc/lcdbold_license.md).
+The font is licensed under a Standard Font License avaliable [here](https://minecat.davidstinson.dev/assets/misc/lcdbold_license.md).
 The font is presented here unmodified.
 Samuel Reynolds is not associated with me in any way and does not endorse me, or this site.

 ### Additionally...